risk-first/website/docs/practices/Planning-And-Management/Prioritising.md

      reason: "Ensures that the most valuable features and opportunities are addressed first."
    - tag: Funding Risk
      reason: "Allocates resources efficiently to high-impact areas."
+   - tag: Deadline Risk
+     reason: "In order to hit a deadline, you can de-prioritise less important work."
   attendant:
    - tag: Scarcity Risk
      reason: "Prioritization can create dependencies on specific tasks or features."
    - tag: Market Risk
      reason: "Prioritising a single client or narrowing scope reduces diversification, increasing exposure to changes in the market."
+   - tag: Deadline Risk
+     reason: "Establishing an order of events often places deadlines on the earlier events completing or the later events starting."
   related:
    - ../Planning-and-Management/Requirements-Capture
    - ../Communication-and-Collaboration/Retrospectives